timescale/docs/promscale/installation/kubernetes.md

 `helm install`.
 </highlight>

-By default, `timescaledb-single` helm chart deploys the TimescaleDB in **high-availability** mode.
-This results in running 3 replicas of database instances which in return comsumes 3x of disk as each database instance mounts to it's own persistent volume claim (PVC).
-You can disable high-availability mode by changing the `timescaledb-single` helm chart `replicaCount` values to `1` in ` values.yaml`.
+By default, the `timescaledb-single` helm chart deploys TimescaleDB in high availability mode.
+By default, this creates three database replicas, which consumes three times the amount of disk space.
+Each database instance mounts to its own persistent volume claim (PVC).
+You can disable high availability mode by changing the `timescaledb-single` helm chart `replicaCount` values to `1` in ` values.yaml`.

 <procedure>